-All liabilities due in less than a year represent bank overdraft facilities, that are renewed regularly on an annual basis.
-The liabilities related to R-Logistic have an interest rate between 3% and 9% per annum.
+All liabilities due in less than a year are classified as current liability.
+Bank loans (< 1 year) due in less than a year represent bank overdraft facilities, that are renewed regularly on an annual basis.
+Applicable interest rate are between 3% and 9% per annum.